TAC Recruitment - Privacy Collection Statement

 If your application is unsuccessful

-If you do not want your information retained in order to be considered for future roles at the TAC, please email: people_culture@tac.vic.gov.au.
-Please include the words 'Remove personal information' in the subject line.
-The TAC will ensure your application is removed from its database and any associated databases (such as PageUp’s website).
+If you do not want your information retained in order to be considered for future roles at the TAC, please email people_culture@tac.vic.gov.au and include the words "Remove personal information" in the subject line.
+The TAC will ensure that your application is removed from its database and any associated databases (such as PageUp’s website).
 The TAC periodically destroys applications (and also ensures that PageUp does so too) independently of you requesting that the TAC do so.

 Email: privacy@tac.vic.gov.au